spencer741/prng-prediction-using-cnns/DemoImage/Readme.md

 cd WorkSpace
 ls
 ```
 Now you can see the WorkSpace repo folders and files.

+#### Running Code
 In order to run the demo:

 ```
 cd ProjectCore